ToJans/tojans.github.com/content/blog/Insanity & start-up's.md

 # How is this related to start-ups & insanity?

 A lot of the successful start-ups have at least one of these advantages, and the most succesful have all of them.

-The way they became like that, is by doing their own thing, and not by listening to others.
+But, the way they became like that, is by doing their own thing, and not by listening to others.

+In order for a start-up to be successful, it has to be different from the other 99% of start-ups.
+That's where insanity comes in:

+> __Insanity: doing the same thing over and over again and expecting different results.__

+> ___Albert Einstein___

+If you want to succeed, you need to be different.

 ## "Don't believe the hype" - _Public Enemy_